Bar, Ukraine: Religion

-The Dekanat of Bar includes the following
+There is a working organ for performances during religious services.

-The Ukrainians with the Polish and Italian family roots, who belong to the Roman Catholic religion, like to visit the Roman Catholic St. Anna Cathedral regularly.
+The cathedral’s parishioners, as well its many visitors, include Ukrainians with Polish and Italian family roots.
 Polish and Italian tourists visit the Roman Catholic St. Anna Cathedral occasionally.
-The Polish young volunteers of the Roman Catholic religion come to Roman Catholic St. Anna Cathedral with the aim to help with the reconstruction and renovation works during the Summer time frequently.
+Young Polish volunteers have frequently traveled to St. Anna’s Cathedral during the summer months to help with reconstruction and renovation works.

-The former St. Pokrovsky Monastery, which is now known as the Benedictine Sisters-Missioners Monastery.
-In the beginning, the first monastery was founded by Knight Vereshagin in the woods near Semenivky not so far away from Bar.
-Then, the monastery was initially founded and built by Karmelits in Bar in 1551.
-It was re-built by Karmelits under Zholtkevsky supervision in 1616.
-It was re-built, using the stone, by Dominicans in 1701–1787.
-The history of old monastery has the four periods: 1) Karmelits' period, 2) the Dominican perioid, 3) the Orthodox period (since 1838), 4) the Catholic Basilian period (since 1991).
-During the newest historical period, Cyril Podolsky initiated the foundation of the St. Pokrovsky orthodox monastery for males in 1837.
+Former St. Pokrovsky Monastery, which is now known as the Benedictine Sisters-Missioners Monastery.
+The first monastery was founded by Knight Vereshagin in the woods near Semenivky, not far from Bar.
+The monastery was initially founded and built by Carmelites in 1551, and rebuilt in 1616, only to be rebuilt again, this time in stone, by Dominicans in 1701–1787.
+The history of the old monastery is divided into four periods: 1) the Carmelite period, 2) the Dominican period, 3) the Orthodox period (from 1838), 4) the Catholic Basilian period (since 1991).
+During the newest historical period, Cyril Podolsky initiated the foundation of the St. Pokrovsky Orthodox Monastery for males in 1837.
 The monastery was re-organized for females and chaired by Sister Melitina on July 20, 1881.
-The red bricks cathedral with the bells was built in 1908.
-The monastery was closed in 1959–1991.
+The red brick cathedral with bells was built in 1908.
+The monastery was closed from 1959–1991.
 The Benedictine Sisters-Missioners of Bar re-opened the monastery in 1996.

 The Old Bar Fortress, initially built in 1537, and later re-designed by Guillaume Le Vasseur de Beauplan in the 1630s.
 The Old Bar Fortress is surrounded by the old cathedrals and other religious buildings.
 There is an old green trees park with the numerous pathways inside the fortress.

 The Greek-Catholic church, opened in a newly reconstructed cathedral in 1996.
 The new altar at the Greek Catholic Cathedral is made of wood with the metallic decorations.

-The St. Michael Orthodox Church in the beginning of vulytsia Bunyakovska is being re-built.
+The St. Michael Orthodox Church in the beginning of Buniakovska Street is being re-built.
 The idea is to re-create the old St. Michael church, which was built at this place a few hundreds years ago.
 Mr. Pogrebnyak, businessman is a main sponsor of construction works.

 The old historical castles in Bar require more investments.

 The Synagogue There was an oldest Synagogue in Bar, which was built in 1717.